taylorhakes/promise-polyfill/README.md

 [travis-url]: https://travis-ci.org/taylorhakes/promise-polyfill

 Lightweight ES6 Promise polyfill for the browser and node.
 Adheres closely to the spec.
-It is a perfect polyfill IE, Firefox or any other browser that does not support native promises.
+It is a perfect polyfill IE or any other browser that does not support native promises.

 For API information about Promises, please check out this article